 Mixed feelings show balance

 Psychologists from the universities of Waterloo and Michigan realized several studies, including one that involved a sample of 1,396 people from 16 different cultures.
-These people had to indicate the emotions they experienced in certain situations of their lives, for example, when they had a problem with a family member, when they got sick, found themselves overworked or stuck in a traffic jam.
+These people had to indicate feelings and emotions they experienced in certain situations of their lives, for example, when they had a problem with a family member, when they got sick, found themselves overworked or stuck in a traffic jam.

 So they found that in Western culture we tend to consider the conflicting emotions as something negative and undesirable, and we blame indecision.
 It was also found that those who have these mixed feelings are better in differentiating their emotional states and find more easily a balance in their lives.

-Instead, usually those living in cultures excessively oriented towards the “self” have a flatter emotional world, compared to cultures that give greater emphasis to family ties and social duties, because these people are able to understand and take on different perspectives, and this enriches their emotional health.
+Instead, usually those living in cultures excessively oriented towards the “ego” have a flatter emotional world, compared to cultures that give greater emphasis to family ties and social duties, because these people are able to understand and take on different perspectives, and this enriches their emotional health.

 For example, not being overly focused on the ego they can feel a strong disappointment in case of losing a work project, but at the same time, they appreciate that this is an opportunity to spend more time with the family or try a new experience.
-A person concentrated into its "self" would only see the negative side of the situation, and this would severely restrict its emotional universe.
+A person concentrated into its “ego” would only see the negative side of the situation, and this would severely restrict its emotional universe.

 Emotional Granularity: Experiencing different emotions is a sign of self-control and allows you to live a longer and healthier life